Ritika-Bhambri/ramalama-exploration/README.md

 Error: Failed to serve model gemma-3-1b-it, for ramalama run command

 **Analysis:**
-Two things distinguish this failure from the granite and phi3.5 timeouts:
+This failure looked different from the granite failure due to timeout -

 - **No 180 second health check** - granite and phi3.5 produced 180 seconds of dots before failing.
 Gemma failed in under a second.
 This rules out RAM exhaustion.